 If someome living with HIV is on successful HIV treatment, this reduces the virus in their bloodstream to such a low level that they essentially can't transmit it to their sexual partners who are HIV negative.

 What's the Difference Between HIV (Human Immunodeficiency Virus) and AIDS (Acquired Immunodeficiency Syndrome)?

-People often use HIV and AIDS interchangeably.
-But they are two different things!
+People often use the terms HIV and AIDS interchangeably, but they are two different things!

 HIV is the name of a virus.
 When you are diagnosed as HIV positive, it means that there are copies of the virus in your bloodstream, indicating that HIV has taken control of some of your immune cells.

 AIDS is the name of the syndrome a person develops after HIV has so severely weakened their immune system that they're at risk for developing illnesses a healthy immune system would typically fight off.